lucasyork/segmented-validated-inputs/README.md

 This JQueryUI widget takes a single text input and separates it into input segments, which each can have separate parameters defined, including validation.

 ##Disclaimer
-Still very much a work in progress.
+A work in progress.
 Some planned functionality has not yet been implemented.

 ##Dependencies
 JQuery,